sunfounder/3in1-kit/docs/source/learning_project/ar_threshold.rst

     ...

-    int threshold = 900;

-    ...
     void loop() {
         int sensorValue = analogRead(soilMoisture);
         Serial.println(sensorValue);
-        if(sensorValue>threshold){
-            color(255,0,252); // red
-        }else{
-            color(0,112,255); // blue
+        if (sensorValue > threshold) {
+            digitalWrite(redPin, HIGH); // Turn the red LED digitalWrite(greenPin, LOW); // green
+        } else {
+            digitalWrite(greenPin, HIGH); // Turn on the green LED digitalWrite(redPin, LOW); // red
         }
     }
     ...

 First set a ``threshold`` value and then read the value of the soil moisture module, its value decreases as the moisture level increases.
-If the value currently read is greater than the set ``threshold``, then let the RGB LED show red, otherwise it will show blue.
+If the value currently read is greater than the set ``threshold``, then let the red LED light up, otherwise it will turn on the green LED.

-This ``threshold`` value needs to be adjusted according to the actual situation, you can upload the code first, then open the serial monitor to check the humidity value, record the value in both wet and dry conditions, and then choose a middle value as the ``threshold`` value.
+This ``threshold`` value needs to be adjusted according to the actual situation, you can upload the code first, then open the serial monitor to check the value, record the value in both wet and dry conditions, and then choose a middle value as the ``threshold`` value.